dgopsq/writings/posts/inflist-an-experiment-using-purescript-and-react.md

 1. A pure-FP language, and more in specific PureScript, **is a viable alternative for the most dangerous parts of an application**.
 When a specific component or micro frontend needs to be particularly “stable”, using PureScript would definitely save time dealing with common bugs or errors.
 2. **The learning curve for PureScript is *really step.*** Without the understanding of common FP concepts it can be really difficult to create even simple things.
 I’m *sure* there are errors in Inflist, specifically in the typization of foreign JavaScript code.
 3. **The developer experience is good but it's bad.** In a functional codebase everything must (should) be typed, the enormous quantity of errors catched at compile time is definitely a plus for the overall developer experience.
 The only downside, and this is something related directly to PureScript, it's that the IDE support is a bit weak.
 It's possible to get the compilation errors in real-time and there are tooltips to show description of types and functions, but for example something I missed a lot from Scala FP is the inferred types of computed values (for example, assignments inside a `do` block).
+4. **The community is still quite small** compared to other languages, and there is a lack of modules and tools.
+On the other side PureScript's interoperability is *✨ awesome ✨* making using third-party libraries from JavaScript a breeze.
+I would also like to point out that, as far as I can see, **all the mainteiners of the major modules are really present and active** inside the community, even in the official [Discord server](https://purescript.org/chat)!

+Well, that's all 🙏